rmnobarra/terraform-playground/README.md

 You can use this data source to fetch the Terraform state file stored by another set of Terraform configurations.

+Example:

+data.terraform_remote_state.<NAME>.outputs.<ATTRIBUTE>

+## Modules

+Modules are the key ingredient to writing reusable, maintainable, and testable Terraform code.

+## Loops

+Terraform offers several different looping constructs, each intended to be used in a slightly different scenario:

+* count parameter, to loop over resources and modules
+* for_each expressions, to loop over resources, inline blocks within a resource, and modules
+* for expressions, to loop over lists and maps
+* for string directive, to loop over lists and maps within a string

+### count

+count is Terraform’s oldest, simplest, and most limited iteration construct: all it does is define how many copies of the resource to create.

 ## References: